Site Search

 Figure 4: LT3066 schematic

-Figure 5 shows the waveform in which the output voltage is quickly reduced to 0V by the output discharge function.
+Figure 5 shows the waveform where the output voltage is quickly reduced to 0V due to the output discharge function.

 Article header library 128077 pic05 1